 The Regulation provides for two forms, namely, the certificate concerning a judgment and the certificate concerning an authentic instrument/court settlement.

 In accordance with the Regulation, the Member States have notified the competent courts to which the application for refusal of enforcement has to be submitted and the courts competent to deal with the appeals.
-To view specific notifications, please select one of the flags listed on the right hand side.
+Please select the relevant country's flag to obtain detailed national information.

 In accordance with Article 26(2), for certain matters, the court shall, before assuming jurisdiction, ensure that the defendant is informed of his right to contest the jurisdiction of the court and of the consequences of entering or not entering an appearance".
 For that purpose, the European Judicial Network in civil and commercial matters established a non-mandatory standard text containing the information which the court could use to fulfil its obligation to provide to the defendant with the information pursuant to Article 26(2) of the Regulation.